Baltimore, MDOctober 25-27, 2007

 featuring Micheal Simmons on flamenco and classical guitars and mandolin

-As the 2007 artist-in-residence at Evergreen, I was invited to make a site-specific work inspired by the house museum, its collection and its history.
-I was fascinated by Evergreen's idiosyncratic patroness Alice Garrett, who, in addition to being an esteemed art patron and high profile wife of a diplomat, sang, danced and staged lavish productions she called Songs in Costume in the 1920s in an in-home theater designed by Ballets Russes set and costume designer Leon Bakst.
+As the 2007 artist-in-residence at Evergreen Museum and Library, I was invited to make a site-specific work inspired by the house museum, its collection and history.
+I was fascinated by Evergreen's idiosyncratic patroness Alice Garrett, who, in addition to being an esteemed art patron and high profile wife of a diplomat, sang, danced and staged lavish productions she called Songs in Costume during the 1920s in an in-home theater designed by Ballets Russes set and costume designer Leon Bakst.

 The Irish costume was inspired by the Irish selkie, or mermaid.
 The belt suggests the ubiquitous Irish seaweed, with the brown i-cords on the belt, around my neck and in my hair referencing the ropey kind of seaweed.
 The "gloves" riff off cable-knit Irish fishermen sweaters.